-When you have finalized the correct metal casting method, it is also crucial to define the type of mold for the development of the component.
+When you have finalized the correct metal casting method, it is also crucial to define the mold type for the component’s development.
 Most of the time, the casting tooling depends mainly on customer design specifications.
-However, a few things must be considered before selecting the best foundry tooling technique.
+However, a few things must be considered before selecting the best casting tooling technique.

 1. Part Design Considerations

-Simplified design, along with the part design rules, creates the best outcome.
+Simplified design and the part design rules create the best outcome.
 In this case, the design rules according to the appropriate metal casting methods must be considered.
 However, simplified design requires manual mold-making processes.
 On the other hand, complex design requires multiple tooling steps to make a multi-part mold based on the complexity of the plans.
 Besides, intricate design may require modern manufacturing tools such as CNC machines or 3D printers.

 2. Production Quantity

-Large production volumes require efficient and durable foundry tooling.
-Due to continuous manufacturing, this casting tooling gradually wears off.
-Therefore, it is crucial to consider good quality casting tooling.
-In this case, fabricating time-consuming and costly tools is the appropriate choice for large production.
+Large production volumes require efficient and durable casting tooling.
+Due to continuous manufacturing, this foundry tooling gradually wears off.
+Therefore, it is crucial to consider good-quality casting tooling.
+In this case, fabricating time-consuming and costly tools is appropriate for large production.
 On the other hand, lower production volume may not require such expensive tools; relatively cheaper molds would be suitable.
 These types of molds are also popular as sacrificial molds or soft molds.

 3. Part Finishing and dimensional accuracy

 The quality of the final part represents the functionality and performance properties.
-The best example of this factor would be the quality between investment casting and sand casting.
+The best example of this factor is the quality between investment and sand casting.
 Usually, sand casting creates a rougher surface than investment casting because of the tooling type.
-In contrast, investment casting ceramic slurry creates a more fine surface finishing than typical investment casting.
+In contrast, investment casting ceramic slurry creates a more fine surface finish than typical investment casting.